Crossover from Quantum Chaos to a Reversed Quantum Disentangled Liquid in a Disorder-Free Spin Ladder: Model

 We fix \( J = 1 \) to define the energy scale, $J'=0.001$ and explore the physics as a function of the inter-leg coupling \( J_z \), focusing on the strongly asymmetric regime \( J' \ll J \).
 This limit induces a strong asymmetry in dynamical timescales between the two legs, enabling partial thermalization and nontrivial entanglement structures—key ingredients for QDL or quasi-MBL physics—, which is going to be uncovered in this article.

 It would be interesting to mention that the XY Hamiltonian of each leg can be mapped to a spinless free fermion model via a Jordan-Wigner transformation~\cite{Jordan1928,Lieb1961}.
-Let us define $c_{\ell}^{\dagger}$ ($c_{\ell}$) as the creation (annihilation) of a fermion on site $\ell$ on the lower leg and the corresponding ones on the upper leg as $\tilde{c}_{\ell}^{\dagger}$ ($\tilde{c}_{\ell}$).
-According to the Jordan-Wigner transformation the Pauli operators on the lower leg are defined by
+Let us define $c_{\ell}^{\dagger}$ ($c_{\ell}$) as the creation (annihilation) of a fermion on site $\ell$ on the lower leg and the corresponding ones on the upper leg as $\tilde{c}_{\ell}^{\dagger}$ ($\tilde{c}_{\ell}$), where $\{c, \tilde{c}\}=0$.
+The details of transformation is given in \hyperref[Jordan-Wigner]{Appendix~\ref*{Jordan-Wigner}}.
+The Hamiltonian of the ladder will be written in terms of fermion operators as